Divya871/Interview-Prep/README.md

 ## Repository for #100DaysOfCode.
 This repo will contain the solutions to the questions I solve and their approach for future reference.

 Day 1 (03/08/21)
 Started with Linked List.
-Solved 10 questions of linked list (find middle, reverse list, check palindrome, reorder list, merge two sorted lists, remove duplicates from sorted lists, linked list sorting, merge K sorted lists)
+Solved 5 questions of linked list (find middle, reverse list, check palindrome, reorder list, unorder list)
 Started with Trees.
 Solved